pakoito/RxPartialApplication/README.md

 RxPartialApplication is a library to allow [partial application](https://en.wikipedia.org/wiki/Partial_application) on RxJava function primitives.

+For the RxJava 2.X version please go to [RxPartialApplication2](https://github.com/pakoito/RxPartialApplication2).

 ##Usage

 RxPartialApplication contains two classes, `RxPartialAction` and `RxPartialFunc`.
 Each contains a set of `apply()` (apply parameters from left to right) and `applyEnd()` (apply parameters from right to left) methods to do partial application from any ActionN and FuncN to any type of a lower arity.
 For example, you can partially apply a Func6 object with 3 prefilled parameters to obtain a Func3 object to be reused.